 Roasted Spring Vegetable Cobb Salad with Honey-Herb Vinaigrette is a filling, gluten-free entree salad that celebrates fresh Spring produce.

-That being said, there’s not a whole lot to choose from in terms of produce right now, especially after the insanely cold spring we’ve had, but I wanted to challenge myself to create a recipe using what is available, and this gorgeous Roasted Spring Vegetable Cobb Salad with Honey-Herb Vinaigrette is what I came up with!
+The Farmer’s Market just opened for the season (wooot!) and while there’s not a whole lot to choose from in terms of produce right now, especially after the insanely cold spring we’ve had, I wanted to challenge myself to create a recipe using what is available.
+This gorgeous Roasted Spring Vegetable Cobb Salad with Honey-Herb Vinaigrette is what I came up with!

-Fresh spring veggies like beets, asparagus, and radishes are simply seasoned then roasted to really bring out their delicious flavors, then paired with classic cobb salad ingredients like crumbled bacon, sliced hard boiled eggs, and cheese.
+Fresh spring vegetables including beets, asparagus, and radishes are simply seasoned then roasted to really bring out their delicious flavors, then paired with classic cobb salad ingredients like crumbled bacon, hard boiled eggs, and cheese.
 Honey chevre to be exact, which nearly made my head explode it was so good.

 Once the eggs are cool enough to handle, lightly smash each one down on a cutting board then roll it with a little bit of force to crack the egg all the way around.
 Then, peel!

 Tip: always peel hard-boiled eggs when they’re freshly cooked.
 If you refrigerate with the shell on then try to remove it later it’s nearly impossible to peel.